E numbers: which ones can I eat?

 | acidity regulator | E578 | Calcium gluconate | |

-Flavor enhancers strengthen the flavor of a product or add a specific flavor.
+Flavor enhancers intensify the flavor of a product or add a specific taste.

 | Synthetic | Natural amino acid flavor enhancer | E622 | Potassium glutamate | Similar to E621 |